 All About Closed Cell Spray Foam Insulation

-Importance of Knowing the Difference Between Open Cell and Closed Cell Spray Foam Insulation
+Importance of Knowing the Difference Between Open Cell vs Closed Cell Spray Foam Insulation

-It is important to be aware of the difference between open celled and closed celled spray foam insulation.
+It is important to be aware of the difference between open cell vs closed celled spray foam insulation.
 Now lets get to it.
 If an installer was to install the incorrect cell type foam it could cause the insulation to work ineffectively.
 Worst case scenario installing the incorrect foam insulation can cause timbers to rot and air leakage.
 Hence, consult a professional installers before installation.

 After comparing the two types of spray foam insulations, you'd probably now want to know which is best for you and your home/property.
 Both Icynene open cell and closed cell spray foam are effective insulators, with both working as barriers for air leakage.
 However, open cell and closed cell have their different uses.